gitkraken/vscode-gitlens/README.md

 - Adds an _Open Line Changes with Previous Revision_ command (`gitlens.diffLineWithPrevious`) to compare the current file or revision with the previous line commit revision
 - Adds an _Open Changes with Working File_ command (`gitlens.diffWithWorking`) to compare the current revision or most recent commit revision of the current file with the working tree
 - Adds an _Open Line Changes with Working File_ command (`gitlens.diffLineWithWorking`) to compare the commit revision of the current line with the working tree
-- Adds an _Open Changes with Branch or Tag..._ command (`gitlens.diffWithRef`) to compare the current file or revision with another revision of the same file on the selected reference
+- Adds an _Open Changes with Branch or Tag..._ command (`gitlens.diffWithRevisionFrom`) to compare the current file or revision with another revision of the same file on the selected reference
 - Adds an _Open Changes with Revision..._ command (`gitlens.diffWithRevision`) to compare the current file or revision with another revision of the same file

 ## Current Line Blame [#](#current-line-blame- 'Current Line Blame')